minhhoccode111/minhhoccode111.github.io/about.md

 # repourl: "https://github.com/user/repo" # Repository link for projects, displayed if available.
 # demourl: "https://user.github.io"       # Demo link for projects, displayed if available.
 # hascontent: false                       # Determines whether navigation to the page should be enabled.
-# noteurl: "/blog/asd"                    # Link to a related blog post, tutorial, or documentation (internal or external).
+# noteurl: "/blog/asd" or "https://a.b/c" # Link to a related blog post, tutorial, or documentation (internal or external).
 ---

 ## Hi